lamtharnhantrakul/Google-AI-Residency-App/index.md

 ### Skywalker Prosthetic
 I am part of an [inter-departmental team](http://www.news.gatech.edu/2017/12/11/force-strong-amputee-controls-individual-prosthetic-fingers) spanning AI, ultrasound and physiology that develops novel prosthetics leveraing ultrasound and machine learning.
 Our system delivers first-in-class finger-by-finger control by amputees, enabling high-dexterity tasks like playing piano; an impossible feat using today's sensing on conventional prosthetics.
 Our work was featured last month (December 2017) by [NVidia](https://news.developer.nvidia.com/ai-helps-amputee-play-piano-for-first-time-since-2012/), [IEEE](https://spectrum.ieee.org/the-human-os/biomedical/devices/skywalker-prosthetic-hand-uses-ultrasound-sensors-for-fingerlevel-control), [CNN](http://www.cnn.com/videos/us/2017/12/13/bionic-hand-luke-skywalker-amputee-play-piano-orig.cnn) and many other news sources.
 By using ultrasound over traditional electromyography (EMG), we are able to "see" deeper muscle activities in the arm.

-I handle ML+DSP on this project.
+I am one of three members that implement ML+DSP on this project.

 <img src="assets/skywalker_features.png" alt="skywalkerFeature" width="610" class="inline"/>